Jim Croce discography

-Jim Croce was an American singer-songwriter with five studio albums and 12 singles to his credit.
+James Joseph "Jim" Croce was an American singer-songwriter with five studio albums and 12 singles to his credit.
 His posthumously-released fifth studio album was completed just prior to his 1973 death, and seven singles were also posthumously issued, one of which was "Time in a Bottle" from a previous album You Don't Mess Around with Jim.
 His popularity continued long after his death with the release of numerous compilation albums and "new" material (from the vaults) being portioned out sporadically over the years.
 Three live albums, as well as a live DVD, have also been published.

 Croce's first two studio albums Facets and Croce (aka Jim & Ingrid Croce) did not chart, but his third, You Don't Mess Around with Jim, peaked at No. 1 on the Billboard 200 following his death.
 This album featured three singles, "You Don't Mess Around with Jim", "Operator (That's Not the Way It Feels)", and "Time in a Bottle."
 His fourth album Life and Times peaked at No. 2 in the United States but reached No. 1 in Canada in late December 1973.
 It featured the singles "One Less Set of Footsteps", "Bad, Bad Leroy Brown", and "It Doesn't Have to Be That Way".